Supporting Girls by Supplying Them With Biodegradable Menstrual Pads and Menstrual Health Education

 Our Facility in Cameroon

-Our facility in Ngaoundere, Cameroon manufactures biodegradable sanitary pads that are free of chorine, dyes, bleach and perfumes.
+Our facility in Ngaoundere, Cameroon manufactures biodegradable menstrual pads that are free of chorine, dyes, bleach and perfumes.
 It also serves as a hub for community events to educate the local population about menstrual hygiene and the importance of education for girls.

 2007